eolamijuwon/faMeLynk/README.md

 <img src="www/famelynk__dashboard.png" align="center" width="90%" alt="A screenshot of the FaMeLynk dashboard interface"/>
 </p>

-This dashboard is designed to provide a clean, accessible, hyper-focused interface to explore and monitor tweets sent during a conference, event, or gathering (IRL or online).
+This dashboard is designed to provide a clean, accessible, hyper-focused interface to explore and monitor tweets about missing persons worldwide.

-Currently, the dashboard includes the following tabs and features.
-The opening page show a few statistics about the current volume of tweeting about the conference.
-If the conference is part of a larger Twitter community, you can also display overall statistics about tweeting in that community.
-For example, **rstudio::conf** tweets are from members of the broader **\#rstats** Twitter community.
+Currently, FaMeLynk is a single-page dashboard that includes quantitative features of tweets such as:

+- Volume (the total number of tweets streamed)

+- Frequency (the average number of tweets per day)

+- Engagement metrics (the average number of RTs/tweets)

+- Geographic distribution (The cumulative count of countries of persons who are missing)

+The dashboard also includes a snapshot of tweets in the database, such as the most recent tweets, the most popular and the least popular.
+You can also explore all tweets in the dashboards using the date filter.

 ## What's New